Bougeant/Age_and_Gender_Recognition/README.md

 <p align="center"><img src="./images/confusion_matrix_gender.png" width = "580"></p>

 All these observations show that the re-trained model bases its decisions mainly on spatial features and is probably unable to detect and analyse each facial feature independently (e.g. shape and size of jaw relative to the face, structure of the skin, etc...) as humans usually do.
-Indeed, for almost every portrait in the database, the gender can be recognized almost immediately by a human.
+Indeed, a human can identify the gender for each image in this database with an accuracy close to 100%.

 #### Gender predictions with Gradient Boosting classifier

 By using the bottlenecks created by the inception v3 model for each picture as features, it is also possible to use another model to predict gender.
-In this project, the [light Gradient Boosting Machine (lightGBM)](https://lightgbm.readthedocs.io/en/latest/) classifier model, which is a [Gradient Boosting](https://en.wikipedia.org/wiki/Gradient_boosting) algorithm, is used instead of inception's model last Softmax activation layer.
+In this project, the [light Gradient Boosting Machine (lightGBM)](https://lightgbm.readthedocs.io/en/latest/) classifier model (a [Gradient Boosting](https://en.wikipedia.org/wiki/Gradient_boosting) algorithm) is used, instead of inception's model last Softmax activation layer.
 LightGBM is known for both speed and accuracy performance for such structured problems (once the bottlenecks features are created, this project becomes a typical machine learning task).

 Indeed, the cross-validated predictions for gender with Tensorflow take about 48 hours of computation time on a laptop with reasonably good performances, or 24 hours if the bottlenecks files already exist (in which case most of the time is spent on image processing for predictions because the bottlenecks are already available for training the model).
 Instead, the LightGBM model is able to make cross-validated predictions in a few minutes because all the relevant information required for training and predictions is already contained in the bottlenecks files.